ahbarnett/multilingual-julia/README.md

 `jcallf` : Julia calls Fortran (ie, wrapping low-level language functions)
 `ccallj` : C calls Julia ("embedding")
 `fcallj` : Fortran calls Julia ("embedding", but needs intermediate C layer)
+`pcallj` : Python calls Julia (needs various Py and Jl packages, see makefile)

-Each directory has its own makefile.
-They all read any common settings placed in `make.inc` (eg copy `make.inc.example` to this file).
+Each directory has its own makefile, which read any common settings placed in the top-level file `make.inc` (thus, you will need to copy `make.inc.example` to this file).
 Some demos explore multithreading in the "inner" (called) function.
 Some also report timings (which adds a few lines of code beyond the "minimal").

 There are notes and resource links in each directory.